Jennifer Gadirova: 2021

-In April, Gadirova was selected to represent Great Britain at the European Championships alongside her twin sister Jessica, Alice Kinsella, and Amelie Morgan.
+In April Gadirova was selected to represent Great Britain at the 2021 European Championships alongside her twin sister Jessica, Alice Kinsella, and Amelie Morgan.
 Later that month she withdrew as a precaution due to a minor injury and was replaced by Phoebe Jakubczyk.

 On 7 June, Gadirova was selected to represent Great Britain at the 2020 Summer Olympics, alongside her twin sister Jessica, Alice Kinsella, and Amelie Morgan.
 At the Olympic Games, Gadirova qualified for the all-around final; additionally Great Britain qualified for the team final.
 During the team final, Gadirova performed on vault, balance beam, and floor exercise, hitting all of her routines and helping Great Britain win the bronze medal, their first Olympic team medal in 93 years.
-During the all-around final, Gadirova had some minor issues on the uneven bars but still finished 13th place overall.
-Originally Gadirova was the first reserve for the floor exercise final and she was able to compete after Simone Biles withdrew.
+During the all-around final, Gadirova had some minor issues on the uneven bars but still finished thirteenth place overall.
+Originally Gadirova was the first reserve for the floor exercise final but she was able to compete after Simone Biles withdrew.
 During the floor exercise event final, Gadirova finished in seventh place.